iOS17/Ksign-iOS/README.md

 ## Security and Privacy: Using KSign iOS Safely

-While KSign iOS provides incredible functionality, responsible usage requires understanding security implications and best practices.
+While KSign iOS offers incredible functionality, responsible usage requires an understanding of the security implications and best practices.
 As someone who's analyzed iOS security for over a decade, I'll share essential safety guidelines.

 ### Understanding the Security Model

-KSign iOS prioritizes user trust and security, constantly working to improve the tool while ensuring device security isn't compromised.
-However, sideloading inherently involves security trade-offs that users must understand.
+KSign iOS prioritizes user trust and security, continually working to enhance the tool while ensuring device security remains uncompromised.
+However, sideloading inherently involves security trade-offs that users must be aware of.

 **Key Security Considerations:**
 - **Certificate Trust**: Only import certificates from trusted sources